 - Consider an heirloom – are there any beautiful rings in your family that you might be able to consider for an engagement ring?
 Or perhaps there’s one that has a nice stone, but the setting is not so great?
-A reputable jeweler can resize a still-beautiful ring to fit your fiancée, or reset a beautiful stone into any setting, breathing new life into that former eyesore and bringing joy to a new generation.
+A reputable jeweler can resize a still-beautiful ring to fit your partner, or reset a beautiful stone into any setting, breathing new life into it and bringing joy to a new generation.

 - Choose a halo setting – one with smaller stones around a center stone.
 Your ring will still be impressive but you will save on the cost of having to find a large, costly center stone

-- Choose an alternative stone – Diamonds may be a girl’s best friend, but they may not always be the best friend of a young couple starting out in life if you are saddled with a big payment to afford it.
+- Choose an alternative stone – Diamonds may be “a girl’s best friend,” as the old movie line claims, but they aren’t always the best friend of a young couple starting out if you’re saddled with a big payment.
 Fortunately, alternative stones in halo settings are all the rage these days.
 A ruby, sapphire or other stone centered in a halo setting can make a big statement for a much lower cost than a same-size diamond.

-You don’t even have to say that your choice was about saving money – it could be that you simply wanted your special someone to feel like a princess, all the way down to her ring.
+You don’t even have to say that your choice was about saving money – it could be that you simply wanted your special someone to have a special ring.
 In the future, when you’re more financially established, you can consider replacing the center stone with a diamond.
-Or you may elect keep the alternative stone – it’s up to you.
+Or you may decide you prefer to keep the alternative, and unique, stone.

 - Reduce the reception guest list – The majority of your venue expense will be menu and beverage costs.
 These are charged per person, so the quickest way to cut expenses is to reduce the number of people attending the reception.